Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 cd scripts
 make all
 ```
+**Note:** The scripting flow provided in the tutorial will only work in versions (2023.2 - 2024.2) as the classic IDE is no longer provided in the install from version 2025.1.

 This will create the platform xsa file and the **classic_workspace** workspace.
 Launch Vitis Classic, and navigate to the workspace created above.